Reconstructing nodal pressures in water distribution systems with graph neural networks: Introduction

-A data-driven approach for nodal pressure reconstruction in real-time is presented by \citet{Lima2017}, who developed a multilayer perceptron (MLP) to complete partial nodal pressure observations, showing good agreement with the ground truth. \citet{Lima2017} used simulated data for the training and testing in the study, involving the numerical model of both of the benchmarked WDSs.
-The nodal demands were the boundary conditions of the hydraulic models and their variation over a day was handled by changing all of the demands from scene-to-scene with a common multiplier.
-Nodal demands (water outflow at the consumers) do not necessarily change at once and with the same ratio in a WDS, meaning that this has been a significant simplification of the problem.
-The proposed MLP with one hidden layer of 10 neurons achieves an average reconstruction error well below $1\%$ on two WDSs with having approx. $150$ nodes in each.
+A data-driven approach for nodal pressure reconstruction in real-time is presented by \citet{Lima2017}, who developed a model based on a multilayer perceptron (MLP) to complete partial nodal pressure signals.
+The dataset is based on numerical simulations, where the nodal demands are the boundary conditions of the hydraulic model and their variation over a day is handled by changing all of the demands from scene-to-scene with a common multiplier.
+This is a significant simplification of the problem as nodal demands do not necessarily change at once and with the same ratio in a WDS.
+The MLP with one hidden layer with 10 neurons achieves an average reconstruction error below $1\%$ on two WDSs with approx. $150$ nodes each.

-Although the example of a shallow MLP succeeded in the above simplified nodal pressure completion problem, using densely connected layers for larger water networks with more realistic nodal demand variation could be inefficient.
+Although the example of a shallow MLP succeeded in the above simplified nodal pressure completion problem, using MLPs for larger water networks with more realistic nodal demand variation could be inefficient.
 Recent advances of graph signal processing \citep{Shuman2013} led to various formulations of the convolution operator on graphs, making the learning efficient on irregular domains.
 An in-depth survey on graph neural networks (GNNs) is given by \citet{Wu2021} and a benchmark of the popular methods is researched by \citet{Dwivedi2020}.
-Details are not given here due to the high number of graph neural network variants but the selected method with the motivation for the choice will be discussed in Sec.~\ref{sec:chebnet}.